mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/html/index.md

 ---
-title: Basic PWA page template
+title: Base HTML and CSS
 slug: Web/Progressive_web_apps/Tutorials/Intro/HTML
 ---

-PWAs are progressively enhanced web applications.
-To build our PWA, we need to start with a fully-functioning web application.
+To build a PWA, a progressive web application, we need to create a fully-functioning web application.
 In this section, we will markup the HTML for a static web page and enhance the appearance with CSS.

-In the next section, we [add JavaScript functionality](/en-US/Docs/Web/Progressive_web_apps/Tutorials/Intro/JavaScript) to create a functional web application.
-In subsequent sections, we progressively enhance the application to make a PWA that is installable and works offline.
+In the next section, we [add JavaScript functionality](/en-US/Docs/Web/Progressive_web_apps/Tutorials/Intro/JavaScript) to convert this static content into a functional web application.
+Only then can we progressively enhance the application to make the app a PWA that is installable and works offline.

 ## HTML static web content

 Our project is to create a menstrual cycle tracker.
 The first step in this introductory [PWA tutorial](/en-US/Docs/Web/Progressive_web_apps/tutorials/) is to write the HTML and CSS.
+The top section of the page is a form for the user to enter the start and end dates of each period.
+The bottom is a list of previous menstrual cycles.

 We create an HTML file, with meta data in the head and a static web page containing a form and a placeholder to display user inputted data.
 We'll then add an external CSS stylesheet to improve the site's appearance.